Save Places from TikTok Travel Videos: 5 Apps That Actually Work (2026)

 Best for: Honestly, just for "I want to remember this video later."
 For actually saving travel places, it doesn't cut it.
 Pair it with a real extraction tool.

-5. Google Maps Saved Places — The Manual Workhorse
+5. Google Maps Saved Places: The Manual Workhorse

 You already have Google Maps.
-The Saved Places feature is fine — you search for a spot, hit save, pick a list.
+The Saved Places feature is fine.
+You search for a spot, hit save, pick a list.
 The problem with using it for TikTok-discovered places is that it has zero TikTok integration.
 You watch a TikTok, pause it, manually search each place name in Google Maps, save each one, repeat.
 For a video with 10 places, that's a real chore.
 By place number 4 you'll be questioning your life choices.

 - Free and you already have it installed